-Il South Tyrol Museum of Archeology based in Bolzano is the "home" of Ötzi, "The man came from the ice", in Italy better known as "Iceman".
-The museum welcomes numerous visitors in every season and is one of the first in Italy of its kind.
+Il South Tyrolean Archaeological Museum based in Bolzano is the "home" of Ötzi, "The ice man", better known in Italy as "Iceman".
+The museum welcomes numerous visitors in every season and is one of the first of its kind in Italy.

 In addition to the mummy of the Similaun, the museum presents important collections from the Alto Adige area.
-The exhibition starts from Palaeolithic, to finish, chronologically ordered, with theHigh Middle age (Carolingian era).
+The exhibition starts from Palaeolithic, to end, chronologically ordered, with theHigh Middle age (Carolingian era).

 Models, reconstructions, stereoscopic images, videos and interactive multimedia stations allow you to take a look at the past of the southern side of the Alpine chain.